News

 How to Reduce Sensitivity Risk:

-1. Consult a Dentist: Ensure your teeth and gums are healthy before undergoing whitening.
+1. Consulting a Dentist: Ensure your teeth and gums are healthy before undergoing whitening.

 2. Use Low-Concentration Products: For at-home treatments, opt for lower peroxide levels to minimize risks.